 Leadership Overview

-Monusco has 5 executives leading key functions including finance, operations, staff coordination, human resources, and communications.
+Monusco has 5 executives leading key functions including operations, financial management, regional sector coordination, public communications, and human resources.

 Leadership Roles at Monusco